conventional-emoji-commits/conventional-emoji-commits.site/content/4.faq/faq.md

 How does this relate to SemVer?

 #content
-`fix` type commits should be translated to PATCH releases. `feat` type commits should be translated to MINOR releases.
-Commits with `BREAKING CHANGE` in the commits, regardless of type, should be translated to MAJOR releases.
+`🩹 fix` type commits should be translated to PATCH releases. `✨ feat` type commits should be translated to MINOR releases.
+Commits with `🚨 BREAKING CHANGE` in the commits, regardless of type, should be translated to MAJOR releases.
 ::
 :br
 ::disclosure{type="success" icon="pajamas:question"}